-A number of databases have been specifically designed to compile existing marine wildlife data for the western North Atlantic for use in marine spatial planning, as well as other conservation and resource management efforts.
-The more prominent of these include: (1) the Ocean Biogeographic Information System Spatial Ecological Analysis of Megavertebrate Populations (OBIS-SEAMAP; Halpin et al., 2009); (2) the Northwest Atlantic Seabird Catalog, formerly known as the Avian Compendium, currently managed by the U.S. Fish and Wildlife Service (USFWS; O'Connell et al., 2009); (3) the Marine Cadastre1, a joint initiative of the Bureau of Ocean Energy Management (BOEM) and National Oceanic and Atmospheric Administration (NOAA); and (4) the data portals of the regional ocean planning councils along the east coast (Northeast Regional Ocean Council, NROC2, Mid-Atlantic Regional Council on the Ocean, MARCO3, and the Governors' South Atlantic Alliance, GSAA4).
+A number of other products and databases have been developed by other states and organizations, and are specifically designed to compile existing marine wildlife data for the western North Atlantic for use in marine spatial planning, conservation, and resource management efforts.
+The more prominent of these include: (1) the Ocean Biogeographic Information System Spatial Ecological Analysis of Megavertebrate Populations (OBIS-SEAMAP; Halpin et al., 2009); (2) the Northwest Atlantic Seabird Catalog, formerly known as the Avian Compendium, currently managed by the U.S. Fish and Wildlife Service (USFWS; O'Connell et al., 2009); (3) the Marine Cadastre2, a joint initiative of the Bureau of Ocean Energy Management (BOEM) and National Oceanic and Atmospheric Administration (NOAA); and (4) the data portals of the regional ocean planning councils along the east coast (Northeast Regional Ocean Council, NROC3, Mid-Atlantic Regional Council on the Ocean, MARCO4, and the Governors' South Atlantic Alliance, GSAA5).
 These databases have been used to assess existing data coverage and identify geographic, temporal, and taxon-specific gaps in our knowledge of wildlife along the east coast of North America (Kot et al., 2010; O'Connell et al., 2009).

-A number of recent studies have been designed to address these gaps, by collecting new survey data to identify patterns in the distribution and abundance of marine wildlife in specific areas.
+A number of recent studies have also been designed to address these gaps by collecting new survey data to identify patterns in the distribution and abundance of marine wildlife in specific areas.
 The broadest of these is the Atlantic Marine Assessment Program for Protected Species (AMAPPS).
-This joint NOAA, BOEM, USFWS, and U.S. Navy project uses traditional visual aerial and boat-based surveys to collect broad-scale data on the seasonal distribution and abundance of marine wildlife across the Atlantic Outer Continental Shelf to enhance spatial modeling exercises (Northeast Fisheries Science Center and Southeast Fisheries Science Center, 2013).
+This joint NOAA, BOEM, USFWS, and U.S. Navy project uses visual aerial surveys and boat-based surveys to collect broad-scale data on the seasonal distribution and abundance of marine wildlife across the Atlantic Outer Continental Shelf from Florida to Maine (Northeast Fisheries Science Center and Southeast Fisheries Science Center 2013).
 Several other baseline studies have occurred at the state level.
-The State of New Jersey carried out a two-year (2008-2009), broad scale study - the Ocean/Wind Power Ecological Baseline Studies - to determine the distribution of wildlife species and their use of offshore waters, and potential areas for offshore wind power development (Geo-Marine Inc., 2010a).
-The study included the marine waters of the southern half of the state out to 37 km offshore, employing a combination of traditional visual aerial and boat-based surveys, as well as radar and acoustic techniques, to inform ecological and predictive modeling exercises.
-Likewise, in recent years the State of Rhode Island has developed a management plan for marine waters immediately off its coast - a roughly 3,800 km2 area, including Rhode Island Sound and Block Island Sound - known as the Ocean Special Area Management Plan (OSAMP).
-This is a comprehensive strategy for zoning Rhode Island's offshore waters
+The State of New Jersey carried out a two-year broad scale study in 2008-2009 - the Ocean/Wind Power Ecological